Grey Gargoyle: Fictional character biography

 The Grey Gargoyle appears in the title Tales of Suspense, attempting to steal an experimental device for use against Thor, but is stopped by his fellow Avenger Iron Man.
 The character continues to play the role of industrial saboteur in the title Captain America, attempting to steal an experimental chemical called Element X before being stopped by Captain America; the Falcon and Nick Fury.
 An appearance in the title Marvel Team-Up against Captain America and fellow hero Spider-Man ends with the Gargoyle being trapped in a rocket and launched into deep space.

 The character reappears in the title Thor, and is revealed to have been rescued by the crew of the alien spaceship the Bird of Prey and nominated their captain.
 After a battle with Thor the character is lost in space once again.
 The Grey Gargoyle eventually returns to Earth in a meteorite in the title Avengers, and battles briefly before being defeated and imprisoned.
-The character reappears in the title as part of Baron Helmut Zemo's incarnation of the Masters of Evil.
+The character reappears in the title as part of Helmut Zemo's incarnation of the Masters of Evil.
 In an encounter with the Avenger the Black Knight, the Gargoyle grasps the hero's enchanted sword and is reverted to human form, his power temporarily neutralized.

 In the title Iron Man the Gargoyle adopts the false identity of sculptor Paul St. Pierre, and intends to make a fortune in the art world by selling persons transformed to stone as authentic sculptures.
 The ruse, however, is discovered by Iron Man, who defeats the villain.

-The character is recruited by arch villain Doctor Doom during the Acts of Vengeance storyline, and paid to neutralize the Hulk.
-The Hulk, however, resists the Gargoyle's power and then humiliates him by breaking his arm.
+During the Acts of Vengeance storyline, Doctor Doom hires Grey Gargoyle to battle the Hulk.
+However, Hulk resists the Gargoyle's power and then humiliates him by breaking his arm.

 The Gargoyle appears in the title She-Hulk and in another title of Thor where he is summoned by Zarrko to fight the Thor Corps but was defeated by Beta Ray Bill.
 He later appeared as the pawn of an alien shapeshifter in the title Fantastic Four.
 The Gargoyle's power temporarily incapacitates Fantastic Four member the Thing, who recovers with the added benefit of being able to now transform between human form and his superstrong rock-like form.
 After another appearance in the title Thor and almost instant defeat by the god slaying entity Desak, the Gargoyle features in the title New Avengers with other criminals attempting to escape the prison facility The Raft.

 After a brief appearance in the humorous title She-Hulk, the Grey Gargoyle battles heroines Spider-Woman and Ms. Marvel in the title Civil War: The Initiative; appears briefly in the fourth volume of the title New Warriors and in the Spider-Man title published under the Marvel Adventures imprint.